tenggaard/Embedded-heterogeneity.github.io/README.md

 ### Results from direct comparison
 TO DO
-* Implement proper rotations (i.e. distance preserving / orthogonal)
+* Consider using the same distance measure when training the embedding and aligning the rotation

-To get a sense of this approach, I have initially applied two approaches to identify an optimal improper (non-distance preserving) rotation:
+I have applied three approaches to identify an optimal distance-preserving rotation, that yield similar results (last is the exact solution):
-* Stochastic Gradient Descent (sgd): Adjust the rotation matrix according to the gradient of the mean squared euclidean distance between sampled words.
+* Stochastic Gradient Descent (sgd): Adjust the rotation matrix according to the gradient of the mean squared euclidean distance between sampled words and find the nearest orthogonal matrix based on the SVD.
-* Pseudo-inverse (pseudo): Applying the pseudo-inverse to solve the equivalent of an exact rotation
+* Pseudo-inverse (pseudo): Apply the pseudo-inverse from a sample of words to solve the equivalent of an exact rotation, take the mean of the suggested rotations matrices, and find the nearest orthogonal matrix.
+* Orthogonal Procustes Problem (svd): The problem is known as the orthogonal procrustes problem, which has the analytical solution U x V.T, where U and VT are from the SVD of the product of the two embeddings.

 #### Distribution of squared euclidean distances
 The two approaches generate very similar distributions of rotated distances.